-Description - Jumbo coin tiles were designed to be premium multi use floor tiles.
+Description - 7mm coin flex tiles were designed to be premium multi-use floor tiles.
 These durable and yet slightly flexible floor tiles work exceptionally well as a garage floor tile however they also work well in a variety of other locations such as trade show exhibit flooring, workout room flooring, and basement flooring.
-The coin pattern design helps aid in providing a non slip flooring surface that can still be easily cleaned.
+The coin pattern design helps aid in providing a non-slip flooring surface that can still be easily cleaned.
 These garage floor tiles are also resistant to most solvents and chemicals and act as excellent thermal and acoustic insulation.

 Material – Made of 100% recycled PVC.

 Weight – 4.25 Lbs. per tile (1.65 Lbs. / square ft.)